 The saying, “Say what you mean and mean what you say” is often used to help parents follow through with children.
 But it’s also very appropriate in this case.
 Because when you don’t – and you won’t 100 % of the time – then admit it and ask for forgiveness.
 For example, if you call in “sick” to work, but you’re not really sick, that is a lie.
 If you pretend your child is younger than a certain age to save a couple bucks on a movie or the entrance fee to an amusement park or to get a cheaper haircut, you are lying and your kids know it.
 And how can we possibly expect our children to be honest – even when it’s hard – if we are modeling dishonesty when it’s convenient for us?

 I know a teenage girl who lies about big things and little things and everything in between.
-She lies so much and so often that I am pretty sure even SHE doesn't know what is actually true anymore.
+She lies so much and so often that I am pretty sure even she doesn’t know what is actually true anymore.
 It breaks my heart.
 But, since no one has consistently called her out on these lies, she continues to live this way.
 She has a long road ahead of her.
-One that's rough as she is going to have to figure out what is real and what is false.
+One that’s rough as she is going to have to figure out what is real and what is false.
+Don’t you want to do it differently for your children?

-LOOK MOMS: Jesus died for our sins so we don't have to!
-We're sinners!
-Admit it, confess it, ask for forgiveness, keep trying to do better...but please, PLEASE, don't ever, EVER let it go as, "They're just kids telling stories."
-THAT will set them up for a lifetime of pain and suffering and - even worse - missing the grace and sweet forgiveness that lies in the arms of an all-knowing and very loving, Father!
+You are a sinner.
+So am I. We ALL are!
+Admit it, confess it, ask for forgiveness, keep trying to do better.
+But please, PLEASE, don’t ever, EVER let it go as, “They’re just kids telling stories.”
+THAT will set them up for a lifetime of pain and suffering and – even worse – missing the grace and sweet forgiveness that lies in the arms of an all-knowing and very loving, Father!